JurgenR/aioslsk/docs/source/MESSAGES.rst

 RoomList (Code 64)
 ------------------

 Request or receive the list of rooms.
 This message will be initially sent after logging on but can also be manually requested afterwards.
-The initial message after logon will only return a limited number of public rooms (potentially only the rooms with 5 or more users).
+The initial message after logon will only return a limited number of public rooms (only the rooms with 5 or more users).

 Parameter ``rooms_private`` excludes private rooms of which we are owner